n-pathipaka/LyricsGenerator/README.md

-This Project is simple toy project to explore transformers model to generate lyrics like taylor swift.
+This Project is a simple langaguge model project to explore transformers model to generate lyrics like taylor swift.

+## Clone the repository and run npm install

+## To run in localhost

+npm run dev